Technical Stuff

 home

 I didn't get into birding until 1992, just after I turned 50.
-(It's never too late.)
-Then I didn't start taking pictures of birds until 2002, when I took up digiscoping (described below) as an aid to record-keeping and bird identification.
-I practiced this technique for over a year, but eventually I found myself wanting better quality pictures, and in Fall 2003 I switched over to digital SLR photography.
-This site is now mostly DSLR photographs, with only a few of my old digiscopes remaining.
+(It's never too late!)
+Then I didn't start taking pictures of birds until 2002, when I took up digiscoping (photographing with a point-and-shoot digital camera through a telescope used as a lens) as an aid to record-keeping and bird identification.
+I used this technique for over a year, but eventually I found myself wanting better quality pictures, and in Fall 2003 I switched over to digital single-lens reflex photography.
+This site is now almost all DSLR photographs, with a very few of my old digiscopes kept for nostalgic purposes.

 DIGITAL SLR BIRD PHOTOGRAPHY.
 In Fall 2003, Canon introduced the Digital Rebel (300D), the first digital single-lens reflex (DSLR) camera to sell for less than $1000.
 I bought one, and I was soon hooked.
 I had done some SLR black-and-white photography back in the Seventies, including my own darkroom work.
 It was a lot of fun and I still have some of the pictures I took, but it was time-consuming and life was too hectic; I gave it up long before I got into birding.
 Still, it left me with memories of some basic photographic skills and techniques, and I found I could revive some of these, while working on new ones.

 CAMERAS ETC. In February 2005 I upgraded my camera from the Rebel to a Canon 20D.
-Since then, I've upgraded through a succession of cameras: 30D, 40D, ID Mark III (3/08), and Mark IV (1/10).
-I normally use the Mark III or IV with the 500 lens and a 1.4x (rarely, a 2x) extender on a Gitzo 3530 tripod with a Wimberley II head, and a 580EX flash when that is called for.
-Occasionally I handhold the 500 with a 1D camera; more often for handholding, I use these cameras with the 400 DO, with or without extender.
+Since then, I've upgraded through a succession of Canon cameras: 30D, 40D, ID Mark III (3/08), 1D Mark IV (1/10), and 1D-X (8/13).
+I currently mostly use the Mark ID-X with the 500 II lens and a 1.4x (sometimes a 2x) extender, increasingly often handheld, otherwise on a Gitzo 3530 tripod with a Wimberley II head.

 FORMAT AND PROCESSING.
-When I first took up SLR photography, I used Photoshop Elements, and later I upgraded to Photoshop CS2.
-I shot in jpeg large fine until March 2005, when I shifted over to RAW, which I convert with Breezebrowser Pro.
+When I first took up SLR photography, I used Photoshop Elements, and later I upgraded to Photoshop CS2 and then to CS5.
+I shot in jpeg large fine until March 2005, when I shifted over to RAW; I convert with Breezebrowser Pro, which I also use to organize my pictures.

 THIS SITE.